marijnh/Eloquent-JavaScript/20_node.md

 downsides to this style of programming—the biggest one being that error handling becomes verbose and error-prone.

-{{index "Promise class", "promisify function", "util package"}}
+{{index "Promise class", "fs/promises package"}}

-Though promises have been part of JavaScript for a while, at the time of writing the work to integrate them in Node.js is still in progress.
+Though promises have been part of JavaScript for a while, at the time of writing their integration into Node.js is still a work in progress.
-There is a `promisify` function in the built-in `util` module, which you can call on a callback-style function to create a promise-returning function.
-But since this is a little awkward, there are also packages on NPM like `mz`, which provide their own, promise-style version of built-in Node modules.
+There is a package called `fs/promises` in the standard library since version 10, which exports most of the same functions as `fs`, but using promises rather than callback functions.

 ```
-const {readFile} = require("mz/fs");
+const {readFile} = require("fs/promises");
 readFile("file.txt", "utf8")
   .then(text => console.log("The file contains:", text));
 ```